Santa Cruz Providers and Users Group was formed in 2007 in response to the decline in the south Pima County aquifer and

 valley north of Elephant Head Road and south of Pima Mine Road.
 Early work of

 the group centered on defining the extent of the problem and achieving

 community consensus on the resulting statistics.
 That work is completed having

 received a thorough review by Pima County Staff.

-Current work is progressing along two tracks: creating a plan for bringing CAP water to the south end of our area and empowering our organizational structure to undertake fund raising and project development.
+Current work is progressing along two tracks: creating a plan for bringing CAP water to the south end of our area and empowering our organizational structure to undertake fundraising and project development.

 The US Bureau of Reclamation has joined with USCPUG to lay the groundwork for transportation and use of CAP water throughout our area.
 The work will be cooperatively funded by the federal government and local resources.
 Much more work remains to be done within USCPUG and across the community.

-USCPUG maintains this website to allow public access to our project reports, organizational documents and water related information.
+USCPUG maintains this website to allow public access to our project reports, organizational documents, and water-related information.